georgjz/georgjz.github.io/_drafts/2018-11-02-eots-aar-turn2.md

 The Allies opt to play this as an OC card to remove SW Pac HQ.
 It's placed on the turn marker for return in turn 3.

-*My Take*: An interesting move.
+<u>My Take</u>: An interesting move.
 Instead of playing *Arcadia Conference* (\#4) into Australia or the DEI, he opts to pull SW Pac HQ early.
-So he may (or may not) bring it take this turn if he wishes.
+So he may (or may not) bring it back this turn if he wishes.
 And he made the smart move to reinforce Manila before pulling out.
 But it will also prevent him from activating the units trapped in Tjilatjap (2019) for (at least) one more card play.
 I'll make use of that.

 ### Japan Card 2: *Naval Battle of Guadalcanal* (\#20) as EC
 <figure>